markurquhart/klaviyo/readme.md

-# Klaviyo Integration
+# Klaviyo API and SDK Practice
-Testing the Klaviyo Python SDK, and maintaining snippets for tracking on my personal website.
+Random code snippets using Klaviyo's API's or SDK's